-observation errors (dashed curve in the figure).
+curve for the desirable inflation measures in terms of the weight for the asset prices and the observation errors is also downward sloping and convex to the lower right, since there exists a trade-off between the weight for the asset prices and the observation errors (dashed curve in the figure).
 On the one hand, increased weight for the asset prices is desirable because the DEPI will reflect much more information on future inflation expectations.
-On the other side, increased observation errors will deteriorate the credibility of inflation measures.
+On the other hand, increased observation errors will reduce the credibility of inflation measures.

 Both the indifference curve and the inflation measure frontier are downward sloping and convex to the lower right.
 Thus, if the indifference curve is tangent to the inflation measure frontier from the inside, the tangency point will be the desirable combination of weight for the asset price and observation errors.
-However, if the DEPI is employed as a target indicator for monetary policy, the cost for the increase in the observation errors will get larger, as the weight for the asset prices increases.
+However, if the DEPI is employed as a target indicator for monetary policy, the cost for the increase in the observation errors will rise, as the weight for the asset prices increases.
 This implies that the slope of the indifference curve is steeper than that of the inflation measure frontier, thus producing the corner solution shown in Figure 5.
 In this case, the desirable target indicator for the monetary policy will be the conventional price index, which allocates the zero-weight for asset prices in the DEPI.
-In other words, although there exists the reasonable theoretical foundation that the DEPI allocates a large weight for asset prices, it is difficult to be employed as one of the core indicators for the monetary policy judgment due to the extremely low accuracy of the readily available data.
+In other words, although there is a reasonable theoretical foundation for supposing that the DEPI allocates a large weight for asset prices, it is difficult to employ it as a core indicator for the monetary policy judgment due to the extremely low accuracy of the readily available data.